Shotgun cartridge: Birdshot selection

 For hunting, shot size must be chosen not only for the range, but also for the game.
 The shot must reach the target with enough energy to penetrate to a depth sufficient to kill the game.
 Lead shot is still the best ballistic performer, but environmental restrictions on the use of lead, especially with waterfowl, require steel, bismuth, or tungsten composites.
 Steel, being significantly less dense than lead, requires larger shot sizes, but is a good choice when lead is not legal and cost is a consideration.
-It is argued that steel shot cannot safely be used in some older shotguns without causing damage to either the bore or to the choke due to the hardness of steel shot.
-However, the increased pressure in most steel cartridges is a far greater problem, causing more strain to the breech of the gun.
+It is argued that steel shot cannot safely be used in some older shotguns without causing damage to either the bore or choke due to the hardness of steel shot.
+However, the increased pressure in most steel cartridges is a far greater problem, causing more strain on the breech of the gun.
 Since tungsten is very hard, it must also be used with care in older guns.
 Tungsten shot is often alloyed with nickel and iron, softening the base metal.
 That alloy is approximately 1/3 denser than lead, but far more expensive.
-Bismuth shot falls between steel and tungsten shot in both density and cost.
+Bismuth shot falls between steel and tungsten in both density and cost.
 The rule of thumb in converting appropriate steel shot is to go up by two numbers when switching from lead.
 However, there are different views on dense patterns versus higher pellet energies.